Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

-The \textbf{early fusion} approach involves merging the features extracted from different modalities before the model is trained and combining them into a single feature vector.
-In this method, the feature vectors of the different modalities are combined into a single vector, which is used as the input to the ML model \cite{MultimodalClassification}.
+The early fusion involves merging features extracted from different data modalities into a single feature vector before model training.
+The feature vectors of the different modalities are combined into a single vector, which is used as the input to the ML model \cite{MultimodalClassification}.
 This approach can be used when the modalities have complementary information and can be easily aligned, such as combining visual and audio features in a video analysis application.
 The main challenge with early fusion is ensuring that the features extracted from different modalities are compatible and provide complementary information.